kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins.md

 #### Support traffic shaping

 The CNI networking plugin also supports pod ingress and egress traffic shaping.
-You can use the officical [bandwidth](https://github.com/containernetworking/plugins/tree/master/plugins/meta/bandwidth) plugin offered by CNI plugin team or use your own plugin with bandwidth contol functionality.
+You can use the officical [bandwidth](https://github.com/containernetworking/plugins/tree/master/plugins/meta/bandwidth) plugin offered by the CNI plugin team or use your own plugin with bandwidth contol functionality.

 If you want to enable traffic shaping support, you must add a `bandwidth` plugin to your CNI configuration file (default `/etc/cni/net.d`).